muratk5n/thirdwave/en/index.md

 They'll do whatever your deep state requires.

-"ISIS could hit US, West from Afghanistan in ‘under 6 months’ [CENTCOM commander Genera Kurilla]"
+New York Post: "ISIS could hit US, West from Afghanistan in ‘under 6 months’ [CENTCOM commander Genera Kurilla]"

 ---